 Facilitators / Compilers/s:

-Tarphius tornvalli is a single-island endemic species restricted to S?o Miguel island (Azores, Portugal) (Borges et al., 2010, 2017), known from Natural Forest Reserves of Pico da Vara, Graminhais and Atalhada.
-The extent of occurrence (EOO) is ca. 380 km² and the maximum estimated area of occupancy (AOO) is 52 km².
+Tarphius tornvalli is a single-island endemic species restricted to São Miguel island (Azores, Portugal) (Borges et al. 2010, 2017), known from Natural Forest Reserves of Pico da Vara, Graminhais and Atalhada.
+The extent of occurrence (EOO) is ca 380 km² and the maximum estimated area of occupancy (AOO) is 52 km².

-The species is particularly abundant, namely this species lives in the soil and occuring in some of the larger an well preserved patches of native forests of S. Miguel island.
+The species is particularly abundant, namely this species lives in the soil and occurring in some of the larger and well preserved patches of native forests of S. Miguel island.
 It also occurs under the bark of dead endemic and exotic trees (Borges et al. 2017).
 This species has an altitudinal range between 500 and 1000 m.
 It is a nocturnal fungivorous species.

 In the past, the species has probably strongly declined due to changes in habitat size and quality (Triantis et al. 2010).
 Currently, the rapid advance and expansion of invasive plants species is the major threat (Borges et al. 2017), particularly Hedychium gardnerianum and Pittosporum undulatum that are changing the habitat structure, namely decreasing the cover of bryophytes and ferns in the soil and promoting the spread of other plants.
 The management of Cryptomeria japonica plantations could be also a problem for the subpopulations living in this habitat.
 Based on Ferreira et al. (2016) the habitat will further decline as a consequence of climate change (increasing number of droughts and habitat shifting and alteration).